 Here are some entry-points into the tangled thickets of this website, offered in the hope that they may give the reader some insight into my experience, expertise and professional interests as a means to estimate the overlap between my interests, their problems and our mutual opportunities.

 It is a truism common in the software design business that the architecture of an enterprise’s software will faithfully reflect the architecture of the organisation itself.
 Likewise, I believe, the insecurities of an organisation’s management will be reflected in the organisation’s work architecture.
 That’s why so many companies find it so very, very difficult to accomodate remote workers.

-The sudden disruption of life brought on by the Covid-19 catastrophe forcible sideswiped us all from one way of going about things – the Old Stack – onto a new way: remote working, videoconf meetings, asynch communications.
+The sudden disruption of life brought on by the Covid-19 catastrophe forcible swatted us all from one way of going about things – the Old Stack – onto a new way: remote working, videoconf meetings, async communications, much-reduced travel.
 The New Stack.
 But the New (Tech) Stack wasn’t really ready for the whole world.
-Is there any going back?
+It’s weak, wobbly, scales poorly in many ways… But: Is there any going back?
 Why would we want to?
 And how might we make the New Stack better fit for purpose?

 (I am very, very interested in the structural changes that this global sideswipe — Covid-19 — has wrought.
 If, like me, you think that there will be no going back in the long run, we should definitely be talking!)

 Money is an Interesting Problem.
 Not the Acquiring and Hoarding of money — that’s really quite boring — but what the stuff is, how it behaves and makes people behave and how those behaviours are influenced by the design details of different Money Systems.